 Every couple handles commitment differently.
-First, there is the couple that is prone to overcommitting.
-Both are constantly in a mindset of, “We are the only two people in the world who can do this.
-We don’t have a choice!”
-Next, there is the couple that is prone to protecting their own time.
-They cheer on the willingness of others, never daring to step into the game themselves.
-Lastly, there is the couple that has one of each of these personalities.
+First, there is the couple prone to overcommitting.
+They don’t know how to say no. Both are constantly in a “we are the only two people in the world who can do this, we don’t have a choice” mindset.
+Next, there is the couple prone to protecting their own time.
+They cheer on the willingness of others, never daring to step into the game themselves—they’re good at saying no. Lastly, there is the couple that has one of each of these personalities.
 And this category is where my wife and I can be found.

 If there is ever a signup sheet to volunteer, you’ll find Susan’s name at the top of the list.
 I’m amazed at her compassionate heart and servant attitude.
 However, I’m also amazed at how much time she thinks she has.
 My wife is the queen of overcommitting.
 As for me, I find myself constantly corralling her back into reality—reminding her that everything she commits to takes time from something else.
 So here is some advice for all the wonderfully compassionate people out there who find themselves exhausted from overcommitting, not sure when or how to say no. Sometimes, you have to—because too much of a good thing can be a bad thing.
 Here are 4 questions to ask yourself to help you decide when to say no to good things.

 1. Am I protecting time with my spouse?

 Be intentional in setting up a weekly or monthly date night with your spouse.
 If a volunteer opportunity comes up that interferes with your date night, just say no. Plan around this special night so you are able to love your spouse well before loving others well.

 2. Am I protecting time with my kids or grandkids?